Faizan2005/Golang_Coding_Assessment_Makerble/README.md

             # .env - Environment variables for the application
             DB_USER=your_postgres_user      # e.g., postgres
-            DB_PASSWORD=your_postgres_password # <--- CHANGE THIS!
+            DB_PASSWORD=your_postgres_password
             DB_NAME=hospital
-            DB_HOST=localhost               # Or your DB host IP/hostname
+            DB_HOST=localhost               # Or your DB host IP/hostname (e.g., if using Docker, it might be the container's IP or a specific host)
             DB_PORT=5432
-            JWT_SECRET=your_super_strong_random_jwt_secret_key_atleast_32_chars # <--- CHANGE THIS!
+            JWT_SECRET=cjnvjerfg48unvbjirnv9854hg8945tu895hgf8tu34
-            LISTEN_ADDR=:3000               # Port your Go app will listen on
+            LISTEN_ADDR=3000               # Port your Go app will listen on

         *   **Important:** Ensure your `JWT_SECRET` is a long, random string for security.

-3.  **Prepare Database Schema Initialization:** The application is designed to create its necessary database tables (`users` and `patients`) automatically on startup if they don't already exist.

-    *   **ACTION REQUIRED IN YOUR GO CODE:** You need to implement a function in your Go application (e.g., in your `config` package or a new `migrations` package) that reads and executes the SQL content from `migrations/init.sql` against your connected PostgreSQL database.
-This function should be called from `main.go` right after the database connection is established.

-    *   Create a `migrations` directory and `init.sql` file:

-            mkdir -p migrations
-            touch migrations/init.sql

-    *   Open `migrations/init.sql` and paste the exact table schemas (as provided in the "Database Schema" section below):

-            -- migrations/init.sql

-            -- Create the users table if it doesn't exist CREATE TABLE IF NOT EXISTS users ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(),
-                name VARCHAR(255) NOT NULL,
-                email VARCHAR(255) UNIQUE NOT NULL,
-                password VARCHAR(255) NOT NULL,
-                role VARCHAR(255) NOT NULL
-            );

-            -- Add the CHECK constraint for the role column if it doesn't exist DO $$ BEGIN
-                IF NOT EXISTS (SELECT 1 FROM pg_constraint WHERE conname = 'users_role_check') THEN
-                    ALTER TABLE users ADD CONSTRAINT users_role_check CHECK (role::text = ANY (ARRAY['receptionist'::character varying, 'doctor'::character varying]::text[]));
-                END IF;
-            END $$;

-            -- Create the patients table if it doesn't exist CREATE TABLE IF NOT EXISTS patients ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(),
-                name VARCHAR(255) NOT NULL,
-                age INTEGER NOT NULL,
-                gender VARCHAR(255) NOT NULL,
-                diagnosis TEXT, -- This column is NULLABLE created_by UUID NOT NULL
-            );

-            -- Add the Foreign Key constraint if it doesn't exist DO $$ BEGIN
-                IF NOT EXISTS (SELECT 1 FROM pg_constraint WHERE conname = 'patients_created_by_fkey') THEN
-                    ALTER TABLE patients ADD CONSTRAINT patients_created_by_fkey FOREIGN KEY (created_by) REFERENCES users(id) ON DELETE RESTRICT;
-                END IF;
-            END $$;

-            -- Optional: Create indexes for improved query performance CREATE INDEX IF NOT EXISTS idx_users_email ON users (email);
-            CREATE INDEX IF NOT EXISTS idx_patients_name ON patients (name);
+3.  **Manually Set Up the PostgreSQL Database and Schema:** You need to create the database and its tables in your PostgreSQL instance.

+    *   **a.
+Create the Database:** Open your PostgreSQL client (like `psql` in your terminal) and connect to your PostgreSQL server (e.g., using `psql -U postgres`).
+Then, create the database (if it doesn't already exist):

+            CREATE DATABASE hospital;

+        (Replace `hospital` with the `DB_NAME` you've set in your `.env` file if different).

+    *   **b.
+Apply the Schema:** Navigate to your project's root directory in the terminal.
+Then, use the `psql` command to execute the schema script:

+            psql -U your_postgres_user -d hospital -h localhost -p 5432 -f ./migrations/init.sql

+        *   Replace `your_postgres_user` with the username you've configured for your PostgreSQL.

+        *   Ensure `hospital`, `localhost`, and `5432` match your `DB_NAME`, `DB_HOST`, and `DB_PORT` from your `.env` file.

+        *   You will be prompted for your PostgreSQL password.

 4.  **Install Go Dependencies:**

         go mod tidy

-5.  **Run the Go Application:**
+5.  **Run the Go Application using Makefile:** This command will build your Go application and then run it, using the environment variables from your `.env` file for database connection.

-        go run main.go
+        make run

-    *   Your application will attempt to connect to the PostgreSQL database using the credentials from your `.env` file and then run the schema initialization.

     *   Look for the message: `Application starting on :3000` (or whatever `LISTEN_ADDR` you set).

     *   Once this message appears, your API is up and running on `http://localhost:3000`.

 ## How to Use the API